ming-svds/pivotal-hawq-and-madlib/README.md

 This document details steps involved in preparing a Pivotal-Hawq and Madlib environment through Docker containers.

 ##### Notes:
 Where initial goal was to integrate Pivotal Hawq into Cloudera or Hortonworks Data Platform.
-The following difficulties listed below were quickly discovered that resulted in taking alternative option of using Docker containers.
+The difficulties listed below were quickly discovered that resulted in taking alternative option of using Docker containers.

 ###### June 2015
 Installation instructions from Pivotal website (http://hawq.docs.pivotal.io/) is out-of-sync with actual content of jars from download links.
 With most documentations referencing the complete Pivotal HD suite, but no instructions on how to install standalone Hawq.